 If you want to make it on Instagram in 2019, it definitely starts with being visually pleasing enough to actually inspire someone to press that ‘follow’ button… and that is one hard task to accomplish.

 But that’s just the start of it.
 To really achieve success on Instagram in 2019, you have to go beyond that.
-We’re talking Instagram stories strategy, IGTV, and offline events made for Instagram (major trend right here).
+We’re talking Instagram stories strategy, IGTV, analytics, and offline events made for Instagram (major trend right here).
+Also, don’t forget to check our top list of Instagram tools.

 What Popular Instagram Trends to Expect in 2019?